Turn your daily steps into automatic savings.

 Saving apps take effort, and step apps rarely turn movement into real savings.
 When saving happens in the background without being felt, people lose interest and stop.

 WalkFund is the only saving product that turns everyday walking into automatic savings tied to personal goals.
-(0→1 product concept)
+(0→1 mobile experience)

 Step-Triggered Savings with Financial Safety